 - Default value

 The editing is allowed only in column Value.
-It enables to set the requested value of parameter.
-The changed values (they are different from the default value) are highlighted by red color.
-Click on the "Def" button if you want to return the setting of values of one or more selected parameters on default one.
+It enables to set the requested value of the parameter.
+The changed values (they are different from the default value) are highlighted by red colour.
+Click on the "Def" button if you want to return the values of one or more selected parameters to the defaults.
 The "Def" button is placed below the list of protocol parameters together with the info button.

-More information on parameters of asynchronous communication protocols is here and information on parameters of communication line is here.
-They influence the behaviour of communication on all stations of given line.
+More information on parameters of asynchronous communication protocols is here and information on parameters of the communication line is here.
+They influence the behaviour of communication on all stations of the given line.